- Background of Dhaka Topi

 Background of Dhaka Topi

-This art of making Dhaka passes down from generation to generation.
-In the olden days, preceding even the Rana rulers, the Kiratis were renowned silk farmers.
-In fact, some etymological sources claim that the name Kirat itself is a hybrid form of the word Kereta: the silkworm.
-Thus, the skill of creating fabric from the earth is a cultural heirloom of these Nepalese communities.
+Making Dhaka cloth is passed down for many generations.
+In the beginning days, before Ranas, the Kiratis were known as silk farmers.
+Etymologically some sources show that the name Kirat itself is a hybrid form of the word Kereta: the silkworm.
+Hence, the talent of creating fabric from nature is a cultural heirloom of these Nepalese communities.

 And the Dhaka is an outstanding outcome of this very heirloom – no two Dhaka patterns are ever the same.
-The variety of colorful geometric patterns of the Dhaka are spurts of individuality and creativity of its weavers.
+The variety of colorful geometric patterns of the Dhaka are completely an individual and creative work of the weavers.

 History of Dhaka Topi

 The Dhaka topi is a part of the Nepalese national dress and a symbol of Nepalese nationality.
-It became popular during the reign of King Mahendra, who ruled between 1955 and 1972.
+It was popular during the time of King Mahendra -1955 to 1972.
 Wearing a Dhaka topi is mandatory for official photographs for passports and documents.
 Dhaka Topis are gifted during Dashain and Tihar festivals.

-Dhaka topi is also worn by government officials as a part of the national dress.
-In the times of King Mahendra Dhaka topis for rent was available near the Singha Durbar (Lion Hall) in Kathmandu.
+Government officials wear it as a part of the national dress.
+In that time, Dhaka topis were accessible in rental service near the Singha Durbar (Lion Hall) in our capital.
 The badge of khukuri cross is worn on the cap by officials in Kathmandu or when a Nepalese visit the Palace but not the common Nepali.

 Dhaka Fabric and its origin

-This brimless Nepali cap is made of various patterned cotton fabric.
+This flat Nepali cap is made of various patterned cotton fabric.
 The fabric originally was imported from Dhaka (Capital of Bangladesh).
 Hence, it was named Dhaka Topi.
-It is the hand-spun cotton inlay-pattern weaving used to make intricately patterned, colorful panels for Dhaka topis is the most remarkable and visible cotton textile in Nepal.
-Pre-dyed cotton is imported from India and weaved by master craftspeople into intricate patterns using only a few colors.
+It is the hand-spun cotton weaving which makes beautiful, colorful patterns for Dhaka topis.
+It is the most distinct and popular cotton textile in Nepal.

 History of Bhadgaule Topi